mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<img src="build-wgt.png" alt="Graph showing 2017 SSD server completed in 5.4 minutes vs. 2020 server completed in 5.6 minutes">}}

-Surprisingly, there was no significant performance difference between the two.
+Surprisingly, there was no significant performance difference between the two servers.
 For a cold start (downloading all of the Docker base images), the new server is 2% slower than the old one.
-When the base Docker images are already available locally, my new server beats my old, but only by 6%.
-It looks like the bottleneck is mainly the disk and browser interaction, so the new server doesn't make much difference.
+When the base Docker images are available locally, my new server beats my old, but only by 6%.
+It looks like the bottleneck is mainly the disk and browser interaction, so the new server doesn't make much of a difference.

 ### Build Is It Keto